Naan Avanillai (1974 film): Release and reception

 Naan Avanillai was released on 7 June 1974.
 The film was dubbed Telugu-language as Srungara Leela and released on 17 December 1976.
 Naan Avanillai was commercially successful.
 The film and Ganesan's performance received critical acclaim.
 For his performance, Ganesan won the Filmfare Award for Best Tamil Actor.
 Kanthan of Kalki praised the cast performances and cinematography.
 Ganesan's daughter Rekha, despite her strained relationship with her father, praised his performance, saying, "You've acted well, daddy."

 Legacy

 Naan Avanillai attained cult status in Tamil cinema for its witty dialogues, the screenplay and the "complete change of image" for Ganesan.
 Writing for Business Standard in 2011, Suveen K. Sinha called Naan Avanillai "arguably the most memorable film of his career".
 On Ganesan's centenary in 2020, The Hindu rated his performance in Naan Avanillai as one of his best.

 Remakes

-Naan Avanillai was remade in the same language under same title in 2007.
+Naan Avanillai was remade in the same language under the same title in 2007.
 A Kannada remake, Buddhivantha, was released in 2008.